Angel Tree program ensures every child has Christmas

 “We have some families who come in with bags full of toys, we have people come and say my son passed away when he was a child so I try and find a child his age and his name, so it really means a lot to people who participate,” she said.

-And it means even more to those families those children who will receive their wish.
+It means even more to those families whose children will receive their wish.

 “Just knowing that every child in Knoxville can have a exciting Christmas morning, something to look forward to, that’s a beautiful thing and I’m thrilled to be a part of it,” Pound said.